Hostelworld Executes Share Buyback to Optimize Capital Structure - TipRanks.com

 More about Hostelworld

-Hostelworld Group PLC operates in the travel and hospitality industry, primarily focusing on providing online booking services for hostels and budget accommodations worldwide.
-The company is known for its platform that connects travelers with affordable lodging options, catering to a market segment that values cost-effective travel solutions.
+Hostelworld Group PLC operates in the travel and hospitality industry, focusing on providing online booking services for hostels and budget accommodations worldwide.
+The company is known for its platform that connects travelers with affordable lodging options, catering primarily to the budget-conscious and backpacker market.